amperity/amperity-lambda-runner/README.md

 ### Configuring your Env

 We utilize `Make` to handle all the local development commands.
-Feel free to read that file to see everything at your disposal but below are the commands needed to get up and running quick.
+Feel free to read that file to see everything at your disposal but below are most of the commands you'll need.

 1. `make docker-build` builds the custom python image we use in this repo.
 1. Optional: Add any environment variables your lambda will need to `.env`.